Anki keeps lots of information about your learning. This information is called Anki Stats. Some of the information included in Anki Stats:

 Your dream of learning a new language could become true if you spent 30 minutes less on social media.
 You would still have almost 2 hours to use social media every day.

-Watching TV and playing video games is another source of many hours of wasted time.
+Watching TV and playing video games (unless it’s in your target language) is another source of many hours of wasted time.

 People spend 8 years and 4 months of their life watching TV!
 Do you know how many languages you could learn in 8 years?!

 Maybe you could spend 30 minutes less per day watching TV and 30 minutes less using social media.
 Then you can have a whole hour to dedicate to learning a new language!